Speedycray/Portfolio/README.md

 *  Automated web-application testing

 ### **Results:**
-*  Successfully created a bot that retrieves the usernames of those who do not follow a user back.
+*  Successfully created a bot that retrieves the usernames of those who do not follow the user back.

 # Project 4: Sudoku Solver
 ![alt text](sudoku.jpeg)